3 Paper Consumption

 From books and newspapers, to paper bags and wrapping paper – paper is everywhere.
-Did you know that paper production uses two times the energy needed to produce plastic?
-Or that paper accounts for 25% of landfill waste, and 33% of municipal waste?
-Within our advancing technological society, more people are using electronics as a means for communication and business – but we must do more as a collective to reduce our consumption of paper.
+Paper production actually uses two times the energy needed to produce plastic!
+And paper accounts for 25% of landfill waste and 33% of municipal waste.
+Within our advancing technological society, more people are using electronics as a means for communication and business, but we must do more as a collective to reduce our consumption of paper.

 Facts About Paper Consumption:

 - The U.S. puts out 24 billion newspapers, 2 billion books, 350 million magazines, and around 2.6 billion holiday cards every year.

 - To print a Sunday edition of the New York Times requires 75,000 trees!